EU's Almunia denies decision on Google was postponed to appease lobbyists

 Almunia had previously indicated that he intended to accept concessions offered by the company in February in a proposed deal that attracted heavy criticism from rivals such as Microsoft, a host of smaller competitors across Europe and some EU lawmakers.

-Speaking at a conference in New York on Friday, Almunia defended the delay by insisting that Google, under fire for allegedly promoting its own services at rivals' expense, needs to improve its proposal to settle the investigation without a fine, which could be as high as $5 billion.
+Speaking at a conference in New York on Friday, Almunia defended the delay by insisting that Google, under fire for allegedly promoting its own services at rivals' expense, needs to improve its proposal to settle the investigation without a fine, which could be as high as $5 billion (4 billion pounds).

 "This case has generated many opinions, letters, statements, even campaigns," he said.
 "However, the only arguments we have taken into account were those included in the complainants' answers whenever they challenged the adequacy of Google’s proposals."